Merkety/Respect-List/README.md

 failingclasses - Decent guy is learning java and is fun to play overwatch with owns a network pretty funny guy but is fat love you <3 no homo

 Dawson(Funkemunky) - Makes decent anticheats, very helpful helped me out a 'lot with making checks.
 Chill guy and is very respect-able.

+Itz_Lucky - Good Developer makes Meow anticheat I suggest buying it when it releases its actually pretty good